Qt for Embedded Linux

 To generate a custom keymap, the kmap2qmap utility can be used.
 This can be found in the qttools module.
 The source files have to be in standard Linux kmap format, which is understood by the kernel's loadkeys command.
 This means one can use the following sources to generate qmap files:

-• Linux Console Tools (LCT) project.
+• The Linux Console Tools (LCT) project.

 • Xorg X11 keymaps can be converted to the kmap format with the ckbcomp utility.